Cooking Gorgeous

 Too Hard or Icy

 This can happen if you don't stir the mixture often while it freezes.
-Regular stirring stops large ice crystals from forming, and give it a smoother texture.
+Regular stirring stops large ice crystals from forming and gives it a smoother texture.

 Can I add different flavorings to Maras Dondurma?